sdanish63/hello-world/README.md

 # hello-world
 my first attempt at git

-this is just to check the commit in git
+this is just to check the commit in git.